 Brown Patch generally will not kill your grass – unless it is near death, to begin with.

 It is a temporary condition – Brown Patch thrives at moderate soil temperatures and as the soil temperature rises (or lowers), Brown Patch will cease to be a problem.

 Many lawns are not effected by Brown Patch, and others have chronic problems with Brown Patch (not everyone catches a cold).

 The causal agent is part of the environment – it is a soil born disease and cannot be eliminated.
 Since it is not life-threatening, I manage the Brown Patch with biological methods to reduce occurrences and treating only severe occurrences with commercially manufactured fungicides.

 Since the disease responds to fertilizers and is not lethal, manipulating fertilizers is the best management practice for controlling Brown Patch.
-To reduce the impact of Brown Patch during the cool season months, I use slow release organic sources for nitrogen in very sparse amounts and high amounts of potassium.
-Manipulating fertilizer elements is “biological” control – and biological controls are very “green” in practice but slow to develop and weak in performance.
-Therefore in severe cases, I will use a commercially available fungicide as a curative measure.
+To reduce the impact of Brown Patch during the cool season months, APL Pest Control uses slow release organic sources for nitrogen in very sparse amounts and high amounts of potassium to keep nitrogen levels low and potassium levels high, This is safer then applying chemical fungicides.
+However, in severe cases, I will use a commercially available fungicide as a curative measure.
 In the 700 or so lawns I service, I only have about 5 that are problematic for Brown Patch and require fungicides; therefore the manipulating of the fertilizer elements is a good management practice for controlling Brown Patch.